-Some of your most valuable conversations will be instigated by the customer.
-We’ll show you some examples later in the article but it’s increasingly easy to reach out to your customers for feedback.
+Customers will instigate some of your most valuable conversations.
 This lets you gauge and measure the customer experience – giving you valuable feedback to optimize your service offering.
-But, equally, it sends a powerful message to your customers: that you care about their experience and opinions, and are willing to act upon their input.
+But, equally, it sends a powerful message to your customers: that you care about their experience and opinions and are willing to act upon their input.

 5. The right technology

-It’s increasingly important to look for a messaging solution that supports all the channels your customer use, easily connects with your customer base, is easy to manage and provides data and analytics for creating actionable insights.
+It’s increasingly important to look for an omnichannel messaging solution that supports all the channels your customers use, easily connects with your customer base, is easy to manage, and provides data and analytics for creating actionable insights.

-Let’s take a look at how the seamless customer experience might look in action in the eCommerce industry.
+Let’s take a look at how automated customer engagement might look in action in the eCommerce industry.

-In eCommerce, providing a seamless customer experience from end-to-end is really important.
+In eCommerce, providing customer engagement from end-to-end is really important.
 This extends from knowing enough about the customer to offer them the right products, through to offering great transparency and flexibility during the delivery process.

-It all depends on making sure that all data about the customer is connected, and available on any channel at any moment.
+It all depends on ensuring that all data about the customer is connected and available on any channel at any moment.